Projects

 Automatic Sales Machine and Ticket Sales Machine Projects

-BELBİM (Istanbul Municipalities Data Processing Industry and Trade Inc.)
+BELBİM (Istanbul Municipalities Data Processing Industry & Trade Inc.)

+Consulted the project teams for system architecture, technologies and software development processes at BELBİM.
 The AKBIL (Smart Ticket) System developed by BELBIM for public transportation is the biggest integrated electronic ticket system in the world.
-It has become possible for 2.500.000 habitants of Istanbul to travel with only one single ticket in 15 separate organizations and 19 kinds of different vehicles.
+It has become possible more than 5.000.000 habitants of Istanbul to travel with only one single ticket in 15 separate organizations and 19 kinds of different vehicles.
 This project was entirely designed and produced by Turkish engineers without getting any loan and know-how.

 This is a reengineering project which re-designs and re-implements the existing Automatic Sales Machine (ASM) and Ticket Sales Machine (TSM) parts of the AKBIL system using Java technologies, new development tools and processes.
 These two systems are basically ticket loading systems and do the similar jobs.
 The ASM has no sales person; it uses a banknote accepter to get the user’s cache, whereas the TSM is used by a sales officer and has many complicated operations for ticket loading.